rsharmaofficial/text-to-sql/Lab1.md

 **2.4:** Click **Save(3)**.

->  **Verify:** You see a green success notification "Saved firewall rules"
+>  **Verify:** You see a green success notification "Saved firewall rules."

 ---

-## Task 3  Create Azure SQL Database
+## Task 3:  Create Azure SQL Database

 **Description:**
-The SQL Database is where your actual data lives  products, customers, and sales records.
+The SQL Database is where your actual data lives:  products, customers, and sales records.
 You will create it under the SQL Server you just provisioned.

 ### Steps